Female Elk: 3 Fascinating Insights into Behaviors and Habitat

 Antlers or Lack Thereof in Females

 One of the most striking differences between male and female elk is the presence or absence of antlers.
-Male elk, known as bulls, grow impressive antlers each year, which they display during mating season and combat with other males for dominance.
+Male elk, known as bulls, grow impressive antlers yearly, which they display during mating season and combat with other males for dominance.

 In contrast, female elk do not typically grow antlers.
 The absence of antlers in females is primarily due to differences in hormonal levels between the sexes.